mahdi12167/libmini/libmini/qtviewer/README.txt

 position, whereas the tilesets are displayed in full 3D.
 The images and tilesets are also displayed in a list view on the right.

-Right-clicking at the list view triggers a context menu with a variety of available operations:
+Right-clicking on a layer in the list view triggers a context menu with a variety of available options:
-* A single layer can be opened.
+* A single layer or image can be opened.
 ** It is displayed as flat geo-referenced thumbnail.
+* A new geo-referenced extent layer can be created from the layer.
+* Multiple layers can be selected or unselected.
+** A layer is also selected by clicking on it in the list view and pressing return or right-clicking on it in the 3D view.
 * A single layer can be inspected.
 ** Info about its size and geo-reference is shown.
-* A single dem layer can be shaded.
+* The display of a layer can be turned on or off.
-** A diffuse noon lighting technique is applied.
-* Multiple images can be selected or unselected.
+* The full-resolution display of a layer can be toggled.
+** The full-resolution display is also toggled by right double-clicking on it in the 3D view.
 * Multiple selected images can be resampled to a produce a tileset.
 ** A tileset is displayed in full 3D.
 ** Its appearance takes both selected color and dem layers into account.